ZMedia Purwodadi

 • Mental health: Social media and online interactions can contribute to anxiety, stress, or low self-esteem.

-• Digital citizenship: Responsible, ethical, and respectful behavior online.
+• Digital citizenship: Responsible, ethical, and respectful behaviour online.

-The American Academy of Pediatrics (AAP) stresses the importance of guiding children to maintain a healthy relationship with technology.
+The American Academy of Paediatrics (AAP) stresses the importance of guiding children to maintain a healthy relationship with technology.

 Source: https://www.aap.org